 She said it was her little secret and that it saved a ton of $$.
 All I know is that it was delicious!

-I remember how fun it was fun to watch the bologna coming out of the grinder into her bowl.
+I remember watching the bologna come out of the grinder into her bowl; it was fun.

 - Summer Corn Salad